pitrov/docs.erisindustries.com/tutorials/docker_machine.md

 $ eris services ls --running --machine marmot3
 ```

 where the `--machine` flag tells eris to execute the listing function on *that* machine, so long as it exists and is running.
 This flag is global (applies to all `eris` commands) and overides any machine/environment variables in scope.
 This means that when using `eris`, you never have to check which one of your docker-machines is active and put it into scope before executing a command.
+We think this is pretty functionality for wrangling the blockchain dragons.
 Up next, cloud deployments with docker-machine.

 ## Robots In The Sky

 Note: this section is a modified (& more generalized) version of the [chain deploying tutorial](../chaindeploying/).

-Above, we deployed machines locally (using the `virtualbox` driver)..
-With docker-machine, this can all be done from the host.
+Above, we deployed machines locally (using the `virtualbox` driver).
+With docker-machine, this is all done from the host.
 Instead of having to log into Digital Ocean/AWS, provision an instance, ssh into it, harden the server, install docker, install eris, copy in some files, and start a service/chain; it's simply a matter of:

 ```
 $ docker-machine create mach1 --driver digitalocean  --digitalocean-access-token $DO_TOKEN